bbjubjub2494/chia-liquidity-provider/README.md

 it will flip them as soon as it catches up.

+## Development
+NOTE: integration tests start the chia simulator in the invoking user's home directory.
+If this is undesireable, make sure to run the unit tests in an isolated environment.

 ## TODO

 - manipulate offers directly to avoid weird race conditions